I buy websites on Flippa, and it is always difficult to figure out whether the site is actually worth the price.

-Add to this that 50% or more sellers want to SCAM you, or are hiding important info, and investing in websites becomes a VERY risky adventure.
+Add to this that 50% or more sellers want to SCAM you, or are hiding important info.
+Thus, investing in websites becomes a VERY risky business venture.

-However most scams are easy to spot if you look closely and pay attention to important details.
+However, the good news is that most scams are easy to spot if you look closely and pay attention to important details.

 Scams on Flippa video

-The obvious scam signals
+The obvious red flags

-1) Verified AdSense income: When seller claims income from Adsense, Flippa offers mechanism to verify that income “belongs” to the specific website.
+When a seller claims income from Adsense, Flippa offers a mechanism to verify that income “belongs” to the specific website.
 In theory this cannot be faked, and you should see a green line on the Earnings graph inside the listing.

 Sure there are exceptions.
-For example my $10000 website purchase – seller was using original site creator’s AdSense account AFTER he bought it … However he still managed to verify it with Flippa.
+For example my $10,000 website purchase – seller was using original site creator’s AdSense account AFTER he bought it … However he still managed to verify it with Flippa.

-It is absolutely essential to have complete (read and analyze) Google Analytics access from the time you contact seller to the time you finish transaction (and preferably that seller makes you Admin after sale is completed, to retain old data).
+It is absolutely essential to have complete (read and analyze) Google Analytics access from the time you contact the seller to the time you finish transaction (and preferably that seller makes you Admin after sale is completed, to retain old data).

 NEVER, NEVER, NEVER Buy Websites Without Google Analytics Access (if available).

 I never buy sites unless I’m given Analytics access.
-If seller refuses to give access – they are hiding something.
+If the seller refuses to give access – they are hiding something.
 NEVER buy such sites.

-If seller agrees to give access after some back and forth, they could be a newbie, but you should still consider that they are hiding stuff.
+If the seller agrees to give access after some back and forth, they could be a newbie, but you should still consider that they are hiding stuff.
 I never had luck with such sellers, and never ended up buying from them.

-If seller gives you access to google analytics only for 24 hours or revokes access without telling you – don’t buy from them.
+Another tip: ff the seller gives you access to google analytics only for 24 hours or revokes access without telling you – don’t buy from them.

 Fake Amazon Affiliate Income

 It is VERY easy to fake Amazon income because of POOR reporting system by Amazon.
-When I say “poor” i mean it’s not designed for site sales.
+When I say “poor” I mean it’s not designed for site sales.

 For example – seller claims $500 monthly income from Amazon Affiliate program.
-In reality, site can be making only $100/months, because same link (Tracking ID) is used on other websites, thus inflating income.
+In reality, the site can be making only $100/month, because the same link (Tracking ID) is used on other websites, thus inflating income.